-The DEXA scanner at Rockford Orthopedic is simple, safe, noninvasive and painless, and there is no need for the patient to undress.
+The DEXA scanner at our Osteoporosis Center in Rockford is simple, safe, noninvasive and painless, and there's no need for the patient to undress.
 Patients are asked to wear comfortable clothing, preferably something without metal buttons, buckles or zippers.